Urban Rail Today is a rail transit planning and community outreach consultancy.

 • From 1973 to 1989 Lyndon was executive director of the Texas Association for Public Transportation, and presented the original proposals and feasibility studies for light rail transit (LRT) that led to the inclusion of rail transit in the Austin-area planning process.

 • From 1981 to 1985 he served as a transportation consultant to the Hajj Research Centre at King Abdul Aziz University, in the Kingdom of Saudi Arabia.
-He has also served as a transportation planning consultant on several other transit projects in the USA.
+He has also served as a transportation planning consultant on several other transit projects in the USA, for both public agencies and nonprofit community organizations.
+These have included proposed urban rail, regional rail, and bus rapid transit (BRT) projects in Austin, Memphis, Los Angeles, and Charlotte.
+Lyndon has also assisted and collaborated with community leaders and activists proposing LRT and supporting ballot measures in such cities as Dallas, Houston, San Antonio, Seattle, Kansas City, St. Louis, Tucson, Cincinnati, and Albuquerque.

 • In 1983-84 he was a member of the Austin-Travis County Transit Task Force which recommended a transit authority for the Austin area.
-That agency, eventually named Capital Metro, was created in 1985.
+That agency, eventually designated Capital Metropolitan Transportation Authority (Capital Metro), was created in 1985.
 Lyndon also participated in Capital Metro’s Transitway Corridor Analysis Project that eventually led to the designation of LRT as the metro area’s Locally Preferred Alternative.

 • From 1989 to 1993, Lyndon served as a board member and vice-chairman of Capital Metro.
 From 1990 to 1992 he was an Adjunct Faculty member at St. Edwards University, teaching a course in public policy.